Age of Empires: Graphics and visuals

 The graphics and visuals of Age of Empires improved with each successive release.
 From the original release to the second, Age of Empires II: The Age of Kings, noteworthy improvements gained praise from several critics.
 With the release of Age of Mythology the praise continued, and the fourth release, Age of Empires III, garnered even more.

 GameSpot praised the improved graphics in the second release, Age of Empires II: The Age of Kings.
 Eurogamer welcomed its introduction of female villagers as compared with the original male only version.
 Allgame praised the advanced grouping and path-finding systems in the second release.
 Despite the improved graphics, Allgame complained that units in Age of Empires II: The Age of Kings were at times difficult to distinguish from one another, a point numerous reviewers agreed on.
-Nevertheless, Game Revolution wrote that the second release was "the best looking of the 2D RTS games out there right now."
+Nevertheless, Game Revolution wrote that the second release was "the best looking of the 2D RTS games out there right now".

 The graphics continued to improve in Age of Mythology and was praised by a majority of reviewers.
-IGN ranked the graphics in this third release, "a joy to watch ... awesome."
-GameSpot assented, also rating the graphics a 9 out of 10.
-Game Revolution agreed, and PC Gamer stated that the graphics in the third release "are packed with detail."
+IGN ranked the graphics in this third release "a joy to watch ... awesome".
+GameSpot agreed, also rating the graphics nine out of ten.
+Game Revolution also agreed, and PC Gamer stated that the graphics in the third release "are packed with detail".

 The trend in improved graphics continued well into the next release, Age of Empires III, much to the delight of reviewers.
-IGN stated, "After seeing the screenshots, our jaws hit the floor at the amount of detail."
-1UP.com described Age of Empires III as "one of the most beautiful games you will put on your computer for the foreseeable future."
-GameSpy agreed, stating, "Age III's graphics are unmatched in the strategy genre."
+IGN stated: "After seeing the screenshots, our jaws hit the floor at the amount of detail."
+1UP.com described Age of Empires III as "one of the most beautiful games you will put on your computer for the foreseeable future".
+GameSpy agreed, stating: "Age III's graphics are unmatched in the strategy genre."
 Age of Empires III builds on and introduces new features to the prior release, Age of Mythology, such as the inclusion of the award-winning Havok physics simulation middleware game engine for the Windows version and PhysX for the Mac OS X. The innovative result is that pre-created animations are avoided; instead events are calculated according to the physics engine.
 Consequently, views of events like building destruction and tree felling are not pre-recorded.
-GameSpot also admired the graphics in the fourth release but complained about "the awkward unit behavior."
+GameSpot also admired the graphics in the fourth release but complained about "the awkward unit behavior".
 Other graphical features of the game include bloom lighting and support for pixel shader 3.0.